 Seaweeds are sea-dwelling, simple plants in nature.
 They are primitive plants classified under the algae.
 They lack various structures that characterize the land plants like leaves, stems, or roots.

 As in fruits and vegetables, they too come in various sizes and shapes depending upon their growing environments.
 Indeed they are the complex marine macroalgae found only in the seawater.

 |Seaweeds.
 Photo courtesy: Andrew Eason|

-Edible seaweed is multi-cellular marine algae eaten raw or cooked in many cultures especially Japanese, Chinese, and other East-Asian regions; while the diaspora now has spread across many continents including Americas carrying their food culture along with them.
+The edible seaweed is multi-cellular marine algae.
+It is widely consumed raw, or cooked in many cultures, especially Japan, China, and other East-Asian regions.
+The seaweed culture has spread across many continents, including the Americas with the East-Asian diaspora who carried it along with them.

-Almost all the edible seaweeds are salt-water algae, generally grow attached to rock or other hard substance along the coastlines.
+Almost all the edible seaweeds are salt-water algae, generally grow attached to rock or other hard substances along the coastlines.

 Seaweeds can be classified into three broad groups based on pigmentation:

-Red (Rhodophyceae) seaweeds: Dulse (Palmiria palmata) is the important edible red algae.
+Red (Rhodophyceae) seaweeds: Porphyra (Nori) and Dulse (Palmiria palmata) are the important edible red algae.

 Blue (Chlorophyceae), and Blue-green seaweeds (spirulina).

 Brown seaweeds are usually larger in size in comparison to red and green seaweeds.